typings/typings/README.md

 /// <reference path="../typings/main.d.ts" />
 ```

 If you're building a front-end package it's recommended you use `typings/browser.d.ts` instead.
-The browser typings are compiled using the `browser` field overrides.
+The browser typings are compiled by following the `browser` field overrides.

-**Please note:** If you're relying on "exclude" behavior instead, you can exclude `typings/browser.d.ts` and `typings/browser` (or replace `browser` with `main`, if you desire).
+**Please note:** If you're relying on "exclude" behavior instead, you can exclude `typings/browser.d.ts` and `typings/browser` (replace `browser` with `main`, if you desire).

 ### References

-During installation, any typings references (`/// <reference path="" />`) are removed.
-This is because there's no simple way to include the contents from the other file within the project.
-With legacy projects, these references tend to denote both dependencies and ambient dependencies, and can't be relied on in any formal way.
-Using the CLI will prompt ways to install them declaratively, after the fact.
+During installation, any references (E.g. `/// <reference path="..." />`) are stripped.
+There is no simple way to include the contents from the other file within the project.
+With legacy projects, these references can denote dependencies or ambient dependencies, so can't be relied on in any formal way.
+Installation will print the references that were stripped during installation, and you can continue installation of dependencies yourself.

 ### How Do I Use Typings With Git and Continuous Integration?

-If you're already publishing your module with TypeScript, you're might be using NPM scripts to automate the build.
+If you're already publishing your module with TypeScript, you might be using NPM scripts to automate the build.
 To integrate **Typings** into this flow, I recommend you run it as part of the `prepublish` or `build` steps.
 For example:

 ```json
 {